 Broadleaf Weed Types

 - Annual broadleaf weeds live for one year, drop seeds, and germinate new plants every year.
-Examples are: black medic, common chickweed, hairy bittercress, plantain, and purslane.
+Examples are black medic, common chickweed, hairy bittercress, plantain, and purslane.

 The main ingredients/chemicals to look for to kill broadleaf weeds will include 2,4-D, MCPP-P, and Dicamba, and sometimes dimethylamine salt and Carfentrazone.
 Combinations will be referred to as 2-way, 3-way, and 4-way herbicides.
 These weed killers are selective herbicides, which means they will not kill your good grass (always read the labels and instructions).
-Some weed killers below also contain quinclorac which can also kill crabgrass and other grassy weeds.
+Some weed killers below also contain quinclorac, which can kill crabgrass and other grassy weeds.

 The Best Selective Weed Killers For Lawns

 Mix 1.1 – 1.5 fluid oz. per 0.5 – 5 gallons of water per 1,000 sq. ft. and spot spray weeds with the solution in a hand pump or backpack sprayer, or broadcast sprayer.
-At high rates this gallon will yield approximately 2 total acres.
+At high rates, this gallon will yield approximately 2 total acres.
 Highly recommended by myself and some of the industry’s best to kill weeds.

 - Covers over 80 weeds

 Check the latest price on End Run at Do My Own, Amazon, and DIY Pest

 Lawn Phix Review: I use EndRun both personally and professionally as my go-to weed killer.
 The 3-way mixes well with quinclorac to knock out both broadleaf and grassy weeds.
 I’ll broadcast/blanket spray in the early spring to get ahead of any weeds, and spot-spray throughout the growing season.